FAQs about the Kundiman Retreat:

 Q: Can I submit an excerpt of a longer piece of writing?

-A: Absolutely!
-You can include in your cover letter a note stating that your submission is an excerpt.
+A: Yes.
+In your cover letter and/or at the start of the sample, you can include a note stating that your submission is an excerpt.

 Q: For poetry samples, is it necessary for each poem to start on a new page?